sageil/crewai-docker-image/README.md

 ## Tips
 - v: `alias v='nvim` & `alias vim='nvim'`
-- Running `newcrew <project_name>` will create a new crew project with the provided name.
+- Running `newcrew <project_name>` will create a new crew project with the provided name, install dependencies and configure the project virtual environment.
 - You can restart a container after stopping it by using `docker container start -ai <container-name>`

 ## Example